CurtisAccelerate/ChatGPT-Local-Files/README.md

 Most AI code editors are focused on LOW ORCHESTRATION (high context) AI-coding.
 While ChatGPT is high orchestration (low context).

-This project aimes to bridge the gap and works excellent side-by-side Visual Studio by creating a HIGH orchestration HIGH context environment.
+This project aimes to bridge the gap and works excellent side-by-side Visual Studio (or Cursor) by creating a HIGH orchestration HIGH context environment.

 ---